Ashland Bus Rapid Transit

 Although the formal EA public comment period has ended, CTA and CDOT would still like your comments on the Environmental Assessment, which can be e-mailed to AshlandBRT@transitchicago.com.

 CTA and CDOT will consider the results of the analyses, potential impacts and strategies for mitigation, and all public comments before moving forward with the next phase of the project.
-In addition, there will be additional public input solicited as part of the next design phase, scheduled to occur in 2014.
+In addition, there will be additional public input solicited as part of the next design phase.

 Detailed information about the project and previous phases of the planning process is included below.